 Alaska CPA requirements

 The first thing you'll want to do on the road to becoming a CPA in Alaska is to check the Alaska CPA requirements.
-This page serves as a resource for CPA requirements in Alaska and is current as of March 2021.
-Always consult with your state or jurisdiction's board of accountancy for the most current information.
+This page serves as your resource for CPA and CPE requirements in your state, but don't forget to always consult with Alaska's board of accountancy for the most current information.

 Alaska CPA requirements